 Respiratory cancer places incredible demands on the body.
-Cancer is a hypermetabolic disease process, which means cancer patients almost always have increased calorie and protein needs.2 In simple terms, these individuals are fighting hard, and they need to fuel appropriately to withstand the fight!
+Cancer is a hypermetabolic disease process, which means cancer patients almost always have increased calorie and protein needs.2 What is mesothelioma cancer?
+Mesothelioma is a rare group of cancers typically caused by exposure to asbestos.
+Those with a mesothelioma diagnosis typically have a poor prognosis.
+In simple terms, these individuals are fighting hard, and they need to fuel appropriately to withstand the fight!

 However, it is often not just as easy as eating more and calling it a day.
 These heightened calorie and protein needs can be very difficult to meet because many of the side effects of cancer and cancer treatment have direct nutritional implications.3

 With that said, this is where the Registered Dietitian comes to the rescue!

 RDNs are trained to provide individualized, evidence-based medical nutrition therapy which can significantly improve (and in some cases even eliminate) cancer-related nutritional problems.3,2 Oncology is so pertinent to the field of Dietetics that RDNs can obtain a board certification as a specialist in oncology nutrition, known as the CSO.

 Here are five ways that Registered Dietitians can help people with respiratory cancers such as mesothelioma: